Eating Carrots in Pregnancy: Heath Benefits and Risks

 4. Helps In Preventing Anaemia

 Including carrots in your daily pregnancy diet may help in warding off anaemia in pregnancy.
-This is because carrots are not only rich in iron, but also contain Vitamin C, which helps in the absorption of iron by the body.
+This is because carrots are not only rich in iron but also contain Vitamin C, which helps the body absorb iron (6).

 5. Relieves Constipation

 Constipation is one of the most common problems faced by pregnant women.
-Carrots have an adequate amount of fibre in them and consuming carrots regularly may help you overcome your constipation woes.
-Carrots also help in keeping other digestive problems at bay.
+Carrots have an adequate amount of fibre in them, and consuming carrots regularly may help you overcome your constipation woes.
+Carrots also help in keeping other digestive problems at bay (7).

 6. Prevents Cramping During Pregnancy

 Many pregnant women may experience cramping and muscle stiffness during pregnancy.
 Though these are very common pregnancy problems, they can be very uncomfortable.
-Carrots contain phosphorus in them, which aids proper muscle functioning in pregnancy and prevents any cramping.
+Carrots contain phosphorus, which supports proper muscle function during pregnancy and helps prevent cramping.

 7. Effective in Managing Gestational Hypertension

-Some would-be-mommies may experience gestational hypertension and diabetes, which can lead to various complications in pregnancy.
-However, if carrots are consumed daily, it may reduce the risk of gestational hypertension and diabetes as it has good amounts of fibre and beta carotenes.
+Some would-be mommies may experience gestational hypertension and diabetes, which can lead to various complications in pregnancy.
+However, if carrots are consumed daily, they may reduce the risk of gestational hypertension and diabetes, as they contain good amounts of fibre and beta-carotene.

 8. Helps in the Formation of Foetal Bone and Cartilage